 Words come easily to Nan Seymour.
 She is a natural storyteller who shares her gift of “narrative encouragement” through various projects including The Bee and River Writing.
-Last Monday morning, students in Grades 3-8 attended a virtual workshop hosted by Nan to prepare them to share stories of our values as part of our 30th Anniversary Celebration.
+McGillis students in grades 3 through 8 attended a virtual workshop hosted by Nan to prepare them to share stories of our values as part of our 30th Anniversary celebration.

 Stories unite us.
 They create connections and foster a greater understanding of ourselves and others.
 The act of storytelling creates culture, builds community, and improves our ability to practice empathy.
 As we celebrate our 30th year and the values that make us unique, we are collecting stories of the impact our values have on our community.